 The vendor maturity model problem is structural, not stylistic.
 Models built to sell consulting hours or platform licenses have to do two things: make the buyer feel behind, and make the path forward require what the vendor sells.
 The standard five-stage model accomplishes both by design.

 Fourth tell: the model was never validated against outcomes.
 Gartner's framework[8], McKinsey's, and the cloud vendors' all share this property.
 They were assembled by consultants and product teams with commercial incentives, not derived from organizations that actually shipped or stalled.
 The stages describe what sophisticated AI adoption looks like from the outside.
-They do not explain why Stage 2 organizations stay there for three years, or why Stage 3 organizations sometimes build the governance and sometimes only describe it in slides.
+They don't explain why Stage 2 organizations stay there for three years, or why Stage 3 organizations sometimes build governance and sometimes only describe it in slides.
 An honest framework has to answer that.

 Each stage carries a distinct operating mode, the lie the org tells itself, and the trap that ends progress for most teams there.